Take Me (film): Plot

 At the end of the ride back to the city, Anna happily thanks him for the experience and offers to invest in his business, revealing to the audience and Ray that she was indeed a willing participant the whole time.
-Stunned, Ray can only mumble a response before he stumbles back home to see Stuart in a restaurant.
-As Stuart waves at him, Ray cries, then laughs when he sees Stuart is eating a salad.
+Stunned, he can only mumble a response before he stumbles back home to see Stuart in a restaurant.
+As he waves at him, Ray cries, then laughs when he sees Stuart is really eating a salad.